-A chatbot is available on the Library website to answer immediate queries and will be directed to a professional librarian if they need to.
-In addition, any enquiries to the library may be emailed to library@buid.ac.ae or by telephone at 04 279 1419.
+An online Chatbot and Whatsapp are provided on the Library website to answer patron queries and may be directed to a professional librarian.
+In addition, any enquiries to the Library may be emailed to library@buid.ac.ae or by telephone at 04 279 1419.

-Individual session can be arranged with a librarian either in person or online.
-Users should submit request available on the library website to schedule an appointment.
+The individual training or information session with a librarian can be arranged either in person or online via Microsoft Teams, Zoom, etc. Users can also submit requests available on the library website to schedule an appointment.